bluenote10/NimData/README.md

 The operation is lazy, so nothing happens so far.
 The type of the `dfRawText` is a plain `DataFrame[string]`.
-We can still perform some initial check on it:
+We can still perform some initial checks on it:

 ```nimrod
 # Check number of rows: